 All three of our children were in plays and musicals and Aaron still acts regularly in them.
 They grew up with a passion for the arts and parents who encouraged them with affirming words and actions.
 The power of our words played a key role in their lives.

 Conversely, negative words can also shape young lives.
 But that will be continued in another blog.
 Feel free to comment.

-When Larry and I just got married at the tender age of 21, we saw this poem that has been our life inspiration.
-When we have problems, I remind myself that it is a first world problem and not a third world problem.
-We still have daily food, clothes and a roof over our head.
-Somehow, it lessens the problem and makes us look at those that really have needs.
+Early in our marriage when we were struggled to make a living, we saw this poem that has been our life inspiration.
+When we have problems, we remind ourselves that it is a first world problem and not a third world problem.
+We reminded ourselves that we still had daily food, clothes and a roof over our head.
+Somehow, it lessened our tensions and helped us focus on those that really needed help.
 We share this poem with you now.